gaultier/blog/tip_of_the_day_4.md

         }
 ```

 Which works!
-And the same syntax can be done to the `Ok` branch (per the link above) if needed.
+And the same syntax can be applied to the `Ok` branch (per the link above) if needed.
 Note that this is a partial type annotation: we only care about the `Err` part of the `Result` type.

 That was a TIL for me.
 It's a bit of a weird syntax here.
 It's usually the syntax for type annotations on methods (more on that in a second).